ethereum/consensus-specs/specs/networking/rpc-interface.md

 Embedded types are serialized as SSZ Containers unless otherwise noted.

-All referenced data structures can be found in the [0-beacon-chain](../core/0_beacon-chain.md#data-structures) specification.
+All referenced data structures can be found in the [Beacon Chain](../core/0_beacon-chain.md#data-structures) specification.

 ## `libp2p` Protocol Names